Why Do I Feel Responsible for My Parents?

 • unresolved trauma

-The child may then organize life around:
+The child may organize life around:

 • protecting others emotionally